 Imitation of Life: How Biology Is Inspiring Computing

 Nancy Forbes works as a science and technology analyst for the federal government.
-She has advanced degrees both in physics and the humanities, and has served as a contributing editor for The Industrial Physicist and Computing in Science and Engineering.
+She has advanced degrees both in physics and the humanities, and has served as a contributing editor for

 How scientists are using nature as model and metaphor to reinvent computing: a survey of an emerging field.